Pozas91/Pozas91/README.md

-- 👋 Hi, I’m @Pozas91
+- 👋 Hi, I’m @Pozas91, a researcher at the University of Málaga.
-- 👀 I’m interested in AI, IoT, Mobile applications
+- 👀 I’m interested in AI, IoT, Mobile applications and Web services
 - 🌱 I’m currently learning about AI, genetics algorithms, Neuronal Networks, ...
-- 💞️ I’m looking to collaborate on Malaga's University

 <!---
 Pozas91/Pozas91 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.